rice-asian-studies-review/rasr-website/README.md

 # rasr-website
 RASR - Rice Asian Studies Review website.

-Created by Avery Jordan 2017 and edited by Emma Li 2023.
+Created by Avery Jordan in 2017 and edited by Emma Li and Hoang Nguyen in 2023.

 Directed to rasr.rice.edu.